Elizabeth Warren ends presidential run

-Sen. Elizabeth Warren is suspending her presidential campaign, a source familiar with the decision tells NBC News, a bitter blow for a senator who was long seen by prominent Democrats as headed for the White House.
+Sen. Elizabeth Warren announced Thursday that she is suspending her presidential campaign, a bitter blow for a senator who was long seen by prominent Democrats as headed for the White House.

-It is unclear whether Warren will endorse another Democratic candidate for president.
+Warren said she would not be making an endorsement of another candidate right away.

+The Massachusetts Democrat announced her decision to leave the race on a call with staff Thursday morning in which she expressed disappointment, but thanked them "from the bottom of my heart" for what they were able to accomplish.

-The Massachusetts Democrat wowed crowds with her sharp intellect, her clear prognoses for complex problems, and her endless stream of policy blueprints to tackle them.
+Warren wowed crowds with her sharp intellect, her clear prognoses for complex problems and her endless stream of policy blueprints to tackle them.
 After a long polling rise over summer that continued into the fall, it was clear Warren's message was catching on, and she rose to the front of the pack in some polls while avoiding conflict with rivals.
 In late summer, she drew massive crowds of about 15,000 in Seattle and 20,000 in Washington Square Park in New York.

 The plan was working.
 Then it all started to fall apart.